keyboardturner/WoWMapUprez/README.md

 	[N/A]
 </details>

+Q: "Where are the raid / dungeon / cave maps?"

+> A: They're too numerous at the moment and might come as a future optional "expansion" pack.
+I didn't want to make the base outdoor zone maps include potentially 5+GB of dungeons and raids.
+Still planning on how to best release it - it'll likely be linked in this description at a later time.
+I wanted to get the Classic maps done and ensure the quality of the existing world maps first.

 Q: "How long did this project take?"

 > A: Approximately 90+ hours to upscale & convert.
 The process is automated, so my own personal time is about 5 hours.
 I make my laptop take breaks so not to stress the hardware too long.